xrdocs/design/_blogs/2022-07-01-cst-implementation-guide-5.md

 </div>

-### TreeSID Source Node Multicast Configuration
+### Static Tree-SID Source Node Multicast Configuration

 **PIM Configuration**

-In this configuration a single S,G of 232.0.0.20 with a source of 104.14.1.2 is mapped to TreeSID treesid-1 for distribution across the network.
+In this configuration a single S,G of 232.0.0.20 with a source of 104.14.1.2 is mapped to Tree-SID treesid-1 for distribution across the network.

 <div class="highlighter-rouge">